delperugia/curlev/docs/reference_manual.md

 For example:
  - sslcert=client.pem,sslkey=key.pem,keypasswd=s3cret

+Note: before `libcurl` 7.84.0 it is not possible to reset Certificate Authorities to their default values.
+If one of the keys `cainfo`, `capath`, `proxy_cainfo` or `proxy_capath` is changed in a request, it must be changed for all the requests made using the same HTTP object.

 # Executing the request

 Once the request is ready, it has to be started using `start()`.